Mastodon Mastodon Mastodon Mastodon

 Current Adoption Rates and Migration Challenges

-The transition to Windows 11 has been notably slow, with only 34% of users having made the switch.
-This situation is particularly evident in markets like Germany, where approximately 32 million computers, representing 65% of home devices, still run Windows 10.
-The gaming community stands as an exception, with Steam Hardware Survey indicating that 54.96% of gamers have already adopted Windows 11, demonstrating higher adaptation rates among tech-savvy users.
+The transition to Windows 11 has been notably slow: only 34% of users have made the switch as of early 2025.
+The situation is particularly stark in markets like Germany, where approximately 32 million computers — 65% of home devices — still run Windows 10.
+The gaming community is an exception; the Steam Hardware Survey shows that 54.96% of gamers have already moved to Windows 11, reflecting higher upgrade rates among technically engaged users.

 Technical Requirements and Security Infrastructure

-The primary migration barrier centers on the mandatory TPM 2.0 (Trusted Platform Module) requirement.
-Microsoft maintains this requirement as non-negotiable, citing its crucial role in system security.
-TPM 2.0 provides essential security features, including cryptographic key protection, Windows Hello authentication, and Secure Boot functionality, forming the cornerstone of modern Windows security architecture.
+The primary migration barrier is the mandatory TPM 2.0 (Trusted Platform Module) requirement.
+Microsoft maintains this requirement as non-negotiable for the security guarantees Windows 11 provides.
+TPM 2.0 enables cryptographic key protection, Windows Hello authentication, and Secure Boot — capabilities that underpin the platform’s resistance to firmware-level attacks.
+Systems manufactured before 2017 typically lack TPM 2.0 and cannot run Windows 11 without hardware replacement.

 Extended Support Options and Cost Implications